piceaTech/node-gitlab-2-github/README.md

 # Set push URL to the mirror location
 git remote set-url --push origin git@github.com:username/repo.git

-# Get all branches from GitLab
-git branch -r | grep -v '\->' | while read remote; do git branch --track "${remote#origin/}" "$remote"; done git fetch --all git pull --all

-# Push all branches to GitHub -- required for Merge Request migration
-git push --no-verify --all

 # To periodically update the repo on GitHub with what you have in GitLab
 git fetch -p origin
 git push --no-verify --mirror